ImVictorM/Shopping-Cart/README.md

 ## Services used 🌐

 - [Mercadolibre API](https://developers.mercadolivre.com.br/en_us/introduction-products): This API powers the core functionality of the application.
 If the API experiences instability, the app may display error messages or blank pages.
-- [ViaCep API](https://viacep.com.br/): Used to get address information using zip code as parameter.
+- [ViaCep API](https://viacep.com.br/): Used to get address information using ZIP code as parameter.

 ## Main technologies used 🧰